 The reason that vertigo flares up in these specific head movements is that one of our main balance centers is located in the inner ear.

 As we turn our heads, that fluid moves and helps inform our body of our head’s location in space.
-A part of the inner ear called the utricle is thought to be the location of ‘ear crystals’ (officially called otoconia).
-In people with BPPV, those crystals get dislodged, find themselves with the fluid in your semicircular canals, and throw off your body’s sense of position.
+A part of the inner ear called the utricle is thought to be the location of ‘ear crystals’ (called otoconia).
+In people with BPPV, those crystals get dislodged.
+The otoconia find itself with the fluid in your semicircular canals and throw off your body’s sense of position.

 The vertigo you feel is your body trying to understand this new information in the wrong part of your inner ear.
 In other words, your body is trying to make sense of mixed signals.

 BPPV patients often realize over time which motions and head movements will set off a vertigo attack.
-It’s important to take note of exactly when you routinely experience vertigo attacks, as it is helpful for the diagnosis and treatment process.
+It’s important to track your triggers.
+Take note of exactly when you routinely experience vertigo attacks, as it is helpful for the diagnosis and treatment process.
 These are the common symptoms of BPPV:

-- Dizziness when the head is moved: a sense of spinning or dizziness during head motion.
-Can occur with or without nausea.
+- Dizziness during head movements: a sense of spinning or dizziness during head motion.
+Occurs with or without nausea.